 These introductory sessions are easy to run, very popular and excellent for building cooperation across the organisation.
-There is a design for an introductory session on my web site.
+There is a design for an introductory session here.
 The design is for an introduction to sixteen people.
 In a workshop format, you can cover large groups of people at a time.

 Use appreciative enquiry

 Appreciative enquiry is a new approach to generating positive change that starts by noticing that is rather wonderful that things work!
 So start by finding out what people in your organisation are already doing that is helping them develop and then build on that.
 Appreciative methods exist for working in very large groups that will then release lots of energy and enthusiasm for development and learning.

 Before I knew about this, I did some appreciative work with a retailer about the successful development of Branch Managers.
 We discovered that if a new employee had a manager that developed her or him, then the person would become a developmental manager themselves.
 This is confirmed independently in the Pygmalion article at the beginning of this newsletter.

 If you would like to see more results of my researches, please click branch managers There are no confidentiality issues.

 Run meetings developmentally